Akuli/oomph/docs/syntax.md

 - An import: the keyword `import`, then a oneline string with no backslashes or braces, then the keyword `as`, then a simple identifier.
   Imports must be before other toplevel declarations.
+  The string of an import in `foo/bar/baz.oomph` is interpreted as a path relative to `foo/bar`, unless the string starts with `<stdlib>/`;
+  in that case, it's interpreted relative to Oomph's standard library directory.
 - A union definition: the keyword `union` followed by a simple identifier, and then a block of union members.
   Each union member is a type followed by a newline token.
 - A class definition: the keyword `class` followed by a simple identifier,